 You want every advantage for getting the part you want.
 Great headshots begin with the right energy at your photo shoot.
 This means going into your photo shoot with a great attitude.

 The right energy is the key.
-You’ll get that look that says Get It Factor to the casting directors!
+You’ll have that Get It Factor look.

 Get It Factor is a special set of knowledge and mindset you need to make it in the film industry.
 Every top professional knows Get It Factor.